-Since 2002, The Firewise USA Recognition Program of the National Fire Protection Associatin (NFPA) has empowered neighbors to work together in reducing their wildfire risk.
-In 2016, Sleepy Hollow became one of more than 1300 recognized Firewise Communities in the US, taking action and ownership in preparing and protecting their homes against the threat of wildfire.
+Since 2002, The Firewise USA Recognition Program of the National Fire Protection Association (NFPA) has empowered neighbors to work together in reducing their wildfire risk.
+Sleepy Hollow is one of more than 1400 recognized Firewise Communities in the US, taking action and ownership in preparing and protecting their homes against the threat of wildfire.

 Using a five-step process, communities develop an action plan that guides their residential risk reduction activities, while engaging and encouraging their neighbors to become active participants in building a safer place to live.
 Neighborhoods throughout the United States are embracing the benefits of becoming a recognized Firewise Community!

 Scientific research has shown the effectiveness and benefits of implementing wildfire mitigation concepts across individual property boundaries and throughout communities.

 WILDFIRE HAZARD & WILDLAND URBAN INTERFACE (WUI) AREA ASSESSMENT AND REPORT